 Tapping into the creative spirit, using controlled breathing as a part of the poses, there is a stillness and calmness that overtakes the mind, dampening conscious thought and clearing the way for free flowing thought or even the absence of thought.
 Writer's need a reprieve from constant thought.

 While in this state, anxiety is found to be reduced and emotional tension dissolves.
 This can certainly be beneficial if the angst is caused by "writer's block."
 Mood swings are said to become less dramatic, clearing the way for creative thought and improved concentration.

 Improved posture is a good reason for writers (or any other creative minds that are fairly stationary for long periods of the day) to practice yoga.
 Asana yoga is the mainstay of Hatha yoga and it actually means posture.
 Think about it: writers sit, hunched over computers or journals, neck bent and back contorted in a C. This is neither healthy nor attractive and certainly not comfortable in the long run.
 Practicing a few yoga poses can actually counteract the affects of sitting too long in one position as it elongates and stretches your muscles, gently toning you and pushing your musculature into healthy postures.

 While it is great to have a yoga teacher, if you are unable to find one, you can practice yoga on your own.
 There are may tutorial on Youtube.
 However, since yoga is a form of exercise, it is important to check with your doctor before starting a yoga routine.
 In fact, there are poses that may be contraindicated in cases of some illnesses or conditions, such as high blood pressure or back problems.
 Consult your medical professional.

-These strengthening poses are great for creativity.
+This video, found on Youtube, contains poses that are great for creativity.